The Sony A7iii is one of the best vlogging cameras on the market.

 And I found that through trial and error and using different lenses, I finally found 16 to 35, which is an excellent range.

-I believe this 16 to 35 f4 is one of the best vlogging lenses possible for the setup, so why 16 to 35 millimeters?
-Very simple, 16 is wide, and 35 is narrow enough for most Vlogging uses.
+This 16 to 35 f4 is one of the best vlogging lenses possible for the setup, so why 16 to 35 millimeters?
+It is very simple: 16 is wide, and 35 is narrow enough for most Vlogging uses.

 At 16 millimeters, it’s wide enough that you don’t need a screen facing you to know that you’re in the frame and that you frame yourself properly.